Do you sometimes...

 - Sharper, more productive, and better able to remember names*

-...My organic whole root powder Ashwagandha may be perfect for you.
+...Our whole root powder Organic Ashwagandha may be perfect for you.

 Why not order one or more bottles today and see what it can do for you?
-With my Money Back Guarantee, you really can’t lose (see complete details below).
+With our Money Back Guarantee, you really can’t lose (see complete details below).

-Go with the King of the Herbal Kingdom and order Ashwagandha today!
+Go with the King of the Herbal Kingdom and order Organic Ashwagandha today!